All of the essential information (and more) users need to research, study and explore literature

-Bloom’s Literature is an Infobase Database, discounts are available when subscribing to any two or any three databases at the same time (not including Curriculum Video on Demand).
+Bloom’s Literature is an Infobase Database, discounts are available when subscribing to multiple databases at the same time (not including Curriculum Video on Demand).
 Other databases include: Ancient and Medieval History, Modern World History, World Religions, Science Online.
 See database list here.

 - More than 400 full length videos of classic plays and films

 - Over 1,000 full-text classic works of literature

 - Author index featuring a wealth of content on the finest contemporary and classic writers from around the world